 2. Leave the EU in January

 Get Brexit "done" early in 2020.

-In the least surprising promise in this manifesto, Boris Johnson makes a personal guarantee that he will get Brexit "done" in January if he wins a majority.
-He says that will end the political divisions in the country, but that seems unlikely.
+In the least surprising promise in this manifesto, Boris Johnson made a personal guarantee that he would get Brexit "done" in January if he won a majority.
+He said that will end the political divisions in the country, but that seems unlikely.

 The Conservatives also promise to negotiate a trade deal with the EU next year, and confirm that they will not extend the post-Brexit transition period beyond December 2020.
 That is an incredibly short amount of time to finalise a trade deal of any significant ambition, and it means the EU knows in advance what the UK's negotiating deadlines are.

 The Conservatives say the UK will be outside the EU single market, and any form of customs union.
 But until we know the terms of a new relationship with the EU, it will be hard to argue that Brexit has really been done.